 The movie stars Kaya Scodelario (Crawl), Hannah John-Kamen (Ant-Man and the Wasp), Robbie Amell (Upload), Tom Hopper (The Umbrella Academy), Avan Jogia (Zombieland: Double Tap), Neal McDonough (Yellowstone) and Donal Logue as Chief Irons.

-The movie is produced by Robert Kulzer (Constantin Film), James Harris for Tea Shop Productions (I Am Not A Serial Killer) and Hartley Gorenstein (The Boys).
-Alex Westmore and Colin Scully of Constantin Film are overseeing the project.
+The movie was produced by Robert Kulzer (Constantin Film), James Harris for Tea Shop Productions (I Am Not A Serial Killer) and Hartley Gorenstein (The Boys).
+Alex Westmore and Colin Scully of Constantin Film oversaw the project.